silverweed/silverweed.github.io/_posts/2019-12-21-Rust_game_programming_code_hotloading.md

 (and maybe OSX too).

 ---
 We can finally admire the result of our work!
+(I'm running [cargo watch](https://github.com/passcod/cargo-watch) in the background, otherwise you need to manually recompile after you make the changes)

 <figure>
   <a href='/assets/video/ecs/hotloading_code.webm'>